What is onychomatricoma?

-Onychomycosis may be complicated by a fungal infection (onychomycosis), so both conditions can coexist [1,5].
+Onychomatricoma may be complicated by onychomycosis, so both conditions can coexist [1,5].
 Delayed diagnosis and treatment are not uncommon due to unfamiliarity with onychomatricoma .

-Onychomatricoma is diagnosed based on characteristic clinical features supplemented by dermoscopy, imaging and histopathology .
+Onychomatricoma is diagnosed based on its characteristic clinical features supplemented by dermoscopy, imaging, and histopathology .